Patient JC walks on in, the first visit of the day,

 She returns 12 weeks later and notes she is well all-around,

-her baby is healthy, says the first-trimester viability ultrasound.
+her baby is healthy, says the first-trimester ultrasound.

 We sit to discuss what else is needed to be done,

-genetic screening she brings up, but has currently had none.
+genetic screening she brings up, she has currently had none.

 She can choose to not know and remain in the dark,